c-hartmann/D-Bus-the-mini-README/README.md

 ## How to communicate? (applications only here)

-Although the whole think comes with the term "Bus" in, the Bus is not involved here, as the following examples are all a one-to-one communication.
+Although the whole thing comes with the term "Bus" in, the Bus is not involved here, as the following examples are all a one-to-one communication.
 (Strictly viewed, the communication still goes 'through' the bus, so speaking technically this is incorrect, but from a user perspective you don't have to care of)